Where We Live

 Where We Live is the award-winning flagship news and talk program for WNPR (Connecticut Public Radio).
-The program is hosted by Catherine Shen.
+The program is currently hosted by Catherine Shen.
 Where We Live was originally created by John Dankosky in 2006.
+Dankosky hosted the show until he became Executive Editor of the New England News Collaborative.
+Lucy Nalpathanchil succeeded Dankosky as host in 2016 after which the show three national awards from the Public Media Journalists Association and a national Gracie Award in 2020.
+Nalpathanchil left the show in 2022 to become Vice President of Community Engagement for CT Public.
 The show format includes live listener participation through phone and social media as well as long-form interviews.
-It has been honored three times nationally as "Best Call-in Show" by PRNDI (Public Radio News Directors Inc.) and won a Gracie Award in 2020.
+It has been honored three times nationally as "Best Call-in Show" by PRNDI (Public Radio News Directors Inc.)

 Featured Guests

 Where We Live has included numerous local and national guests such as Connecticut Governor Dannel Malloy, retired NBA player, Jason Collins, Connecticut Senators Chris Murphy and Richard Blumenthal, Neil DeGrasse Tyson, Dave Brubeck, Gloria Steinem, United States ambassador Robert Ford and others.